fastapi/fastapi/docs/tutorial/handling-errors.md

-There are many situations in where you need to notify an error to the client that is using your API.
+There are many situations in where you need to notify an error to a client that is using your API.

-This client could be a browser with a frontend, the code from someone else, an IoT device, etc.
+This client could be a browser with a frontend, a code from someone else, an IoT device, etc.

-You could need to tell that client that:
+You could need to tell the client that:

 * The client doesn't have enough privileges for that operation.
 * The client doesn't have access to that resource.